Circumcision: Adverse effects

 Neonatal circumcision is generally a safe, low-risk procedure when done by an experienced practitioner.

-The most common acute complications are bleeding, infection and the removal of either too much or too little foreskin.
+The most common acute complications are excessive bleeding, infection and the removal of either too much or too little foreskin.
 These complications occur in approximately 0.13% of procedures, with bleeding being the most common acute complication in the United States.
 Minor complications are reported to occur in approximately 3.8%.
 Severe complications are rare.
 A specific complication rate is difficult to determine due to inconsistencies in classification.
 Complication rates are greater when the procedure is performed by an inexperienced operator, in unsterile conditions, and older patient age.
 In patients circumcised after the neonatal period and into adolescence, minor complication rates rise from approximately 1.5% in neonates to about 6% in adolescents.
 This increase is believed to be a result of increased foreskin vascularity.
 Significant acute complications happen rarely, occurring in about 1 in 500 newborn procedures in the United States.
 Severe to catastrophic complications, including death, are so rare that they are reported only as individual case reports.
 Where a Plastibell device is used, the most common complication is the retention of the device occurring in around 3.5% of procedures.
 Other possible complications include buried penis, chordee, phimosis, skin bridges, urethral fistulas, and meatal stenosis.
 These complications may be partly avoided with proper technique, and are often treatable without requiring surgical revision.
 The most common long-term complication is meatal stenosis, this is almost exclusively seen in circumcised children, it is thought to be caused by ammonia producing bacteria coming into contact with the meatus in circumcised infants.
 It can be treated by meatotomy.

 Effective pain management should be used during the procedure.
 Inadequate pain relief may carry the risks of heightened pain response for newborns.
 Newborns that experience pain due to being circumcised have different responses to vaccines given afterwards, with higher pain scores observed.
 For adult men who have been circumcised, there is a risk that the circumcision scar may be tender.
 There is no good evidence that circumcision affects cognitive abilities.